-Laws and regulations apply to many aspects of subsidiaries' operations including but not limited to, labour laws, Health & Safety, environmental regulations, building and operational permits, etc.
+Laws and regulations apply to many aspects of subsidiaries' operations including, but not limited to, labour laws, Health & Safety, environmental regulations, building and operational permits, anti-bribery legislation and antitrust laws, Data Protection legislation, export restrictions, etc.

-Cenergy Holdings requires all companies in its holding portfolio to abide by all laws and regulations, whether at the local, European or international level accordingly, regarding Health and Safety in the production plants, labour and human rights, the protection of the environment, anti-corruption, bribery and financial fraud.
+Cenergy Holdings requires all companies in its holding portfolio to abide by all laws and regulations, whether at the local, European or international level accordingly, regarding Health and Safety in the production plants, labour and human rights, the protection of the environment, anticorruption, bribery and financial fraud.
 Being a holding company, Cenergy Holdings requires its subsidiaries to develop their own policies for all such matters and the subsidiaries are exclusively responsible for the compliance with these policies.

-Additional details are further given in the Non-Financial Information section (pp. 35-49).
+Additional details are further given in the Non-Financial Information section (pages 49-67).